HenroKriel/heartdown/README.md

 # IH❤️IQ

-A shader graphing calculator for signed distance functions (SDFs).
-Inspired by the work of [Inigo Quilez](https://iquilezles.org/).
+A shader graphing calculator for signed distance functions (SDFs), inspired by the work of [Inigo Quilez](https://iquilezles.org/).

 ## Installing